 Eating right is a goal that you can rarely accomplish without planning ahead.
-Do your New Year’s resolutions have anything to do with your health?
-Start with some strategic thinking about how you will set yourself up for success.
+Start with some strategic thinking and set yourself up for success.
 This doesn’t have to be difficult or drastic!
 You eat every day, so any small improvements you can make to your meals will add up to better health over time.

 Eating Right is Easy When You Grow Your Own Food

 Nothing tastes better (or is healthier) than fresh-picked produce.
 When you grow a garden, your kids get to know where food comes from—plus, it’s a fun family activity!
 Lettuce and other greens are easy to grow and often appear on the Dirty Dozen list, so it is best to eat these organic.
 Planting a Tower Garden by Juice Plus+ is an easy way to plant a garden, especially in small spaces.
 It can provide you with salad greens, herbs and other vegetables like tomatoes, peppers, peas and beans.
 When you grow your own vegetables, you know they are safe for your family.
 If you’re a gardener at heart, then put a Tower Garden on your Christmas list.
 It’s a gift of health for the whole family.

 Getting Out of the Supermarket Whenever You Can is Another Key to Eating Right